 A good and reliable data connection in the mountains of Pakistan is simply rare.
 When traveling to Gilgit Baltistan and/or Skardu, just be prepared to go offline.

-On my recent trip to Pakistan I bought a Jazz sim card in Karachi, because my research told me Jazz has the best network coverage in Pakistan.
+On another trip to Pakistan in October 2021 I bought a Jazz sim card in Karachi, because my research told me Jazz has the best network coverage in Pakistan.
 I traveled around the whole country, from Quetta in Balochistan to Sukkur in Sindh, Bahawalpur and Multan in Southern Punjab and Lahore and Islamabad in Northern Punjab.

 When it comes to the network I must say thumbs up for Jazz as I enjoyed a 4G signal almost everywhere, even road tripping in Balochistan and during long bus rides on the Motorway in the middle of the country I stayed connected almost all the time.